 The Walt Disney Company or Disney (NYSE: DIS) is a diversified multinational mass media and entertainment conglomerate.
 It was founded in 1923 and has its headquarters at the Walt Disney Studios complex in Burbank, California.
 Disney was listed on the New York Stock Exchange in 1957.

 This is your complete guide to buying shares in Disney from New Zealand.

 Disney music and films are distributed nearly everywhere around the globe.
-Its TV and radio channels reach audiences in nearly 165 countries.
-There are Disney theme parks and resorts in North America, France, Japan, China, India, and Hong Kong.
+Its TV and radio channels reach audiences in almost 165 countries.
+Disney theme parks and resorts are in North America, France, Japan, China, India, and Hong Kong.